FIVE JEWELS OF WISDOM

 However, with a slight effort of mind, you can refuse to act, overriding the

 urge.
-People have free will, so there is always a choice involved.
+People have free will, so a choice is always involved.

 When Jesus said that even thinking of adultery with someone is to commit